How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Good for carrying weight along smooth trails and over long distances.

-• Your back doesn’t sweat as much as when carrying an internal frame pack because the external frame allows for some air space between your back and the back of the hiking pack.
+• Your back doesn’t sweat as much as when carrying an internal frame pack, because the external frame allows for some air space between you and the pack.

 • Good for summer hikes.